Consent: Affirmative consent

-Affirmative consent (enthusiastic yes) is when both parties agree to sexual conduct, either through clear, verbal communication or nonverbal cues or gestures.
-It involves communication and the active participation of people involved.
+Affirmative consent (enthusiastic yes) is when both parties agree to sexual conduct, either through clear verbal communication or nonverbal cues or gestures.
+It involves communication and the active participation of the people involved.
 This is the approach endorsed by colleges and universities in the U.S., which describe consent as an "affirmative, unambiguous, and conscious decision by each participant to engage in mutually agreed-upon sexual activity."
 According to Yoon-Hendricks, a staff writer for Sex, Etc., "Instead of saying 'no means no,' 'yes means yes' looks at sex as a positive thing."
-Ongoing consent is sought at all levels of sexual intimacy regardless of the parties' relationship, prior sexual history or current activity ("Grinding on the dance floor is not consent for further sexual activity," a university policy reads).
-By definition, affirmative consent cannot be given if a person is intoxicated, unconscious or asleep.
+Ongoing consent is sought at all levels of sexual intimacy, regardless of the parties' relationship, prior sexual history, or current activity ("Grinding on the dance floor is not consent for further sexual activity," a university policy reads).
+By definition, affirmative consent cannot be given if a person is intoxicated, unconscious, or asleep.

 There are 3 pillars often included in the description of sexual consent, or "the way we let others know what we're up for, be it a good-night kiss or the moments leading up to sex."